Nagfal/C-CBGE/README.md

 ***
 This repository contains  the code for the simulations of C-CBGE UCBGE BGE and DDUCB

+C-CBGE is the acronym for confidence-weighted collective Boltzmann-Gumbel exploration.
+C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.
 ***
 ## Code structure

 ### C-CBGE:
-code for confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE), C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.
+code for he algorithm called as confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE), C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.

-env_CCBGE.py : contains code of the problem environment for C-CBGE
+env_CCBGE.py : contains code of the bandit problem environment for C-CBGE

 agent_CCBGE.py : implementation of C-CBGE